 (1) The amounts shown reflect the grant date fair value of the award computed in accordance with ASC 718.
-These amounts were calculated based on the assumptions described in Note 13 in the Notes to Consolidated Financial Statements included in our 2023 Annual Report on Form 10-K. The grant date fair value for such PSU awards, at the probable outcome, is based on the value of our common stock on (i) August 20, 2022 using a Monte Carlo simulation, which resulted in a simulated award value of \$60.84 per share based on certain assumptions for all the named executive officers other than Mr. Goeckeler, and (ii) for Mr. Goeckeler, on August 25, 2022 using a Monte Carlo simulation, which resulted in a simulated award value of \$61.20 per share based on certain assumptions.
+These amounts were calculated based on the assumptions described in Note 12 in the Notes to Consolidated Financial Statements included in our 2024 Annual Report on Form 10-K. The grant date fair value for the PSU awards, at the probable outcome, is based on the value of our common stock on (i) August 22, 2023 for the 2024 performance period under the 2023-2025 PSUs using a Monte Carlo simulation, which resulted in a simulated award value of \$46.58 per share, and (ii) August 25, 2023 for the 2024 performance period under the 2024-2026 PSUs using a Monte Carlo simulation, which resulted in a simulated award value of \$40.84 per share based on certain assumptions.

-dised of the value of our common stock off () Adgust 20, 2022 using a Monte Carlo simulation, which resulted in a simulated award value of \$60.34 per share based on certain assumptions for all the named executive officers other than Mr. Goeckeler, and (ii) for Mr. Goeckeler, on August 25, 2022 using a Monte Carlo simulation, which resulted in a simulated award value of \$61.20 per share based on certain assumptions.
-(2) Represents an annual LTI PSU award granted to the named executive officer for the three-year performance period covering fiscal 2023 through 2025, subject to cliff vesting on August 20, 2022, based on our achievement of specified revenue and non-GAAP EPS performance goals and absolute stock price CAGR that correspond to specific payout percentages ranging between 0% and 300% of the target number of stock units subject to the award.
-Under financial accounting rules, an award is not deemed granted and the grant date fair value for a PSU award is not determined until the fiscal year in which the performance metrics are established.
-The performance metrics are annually determined by the committee for each of fiscal years 2023, 2024 and 2025.
-Accordingly, only the grant date fair value for the portion attributable to fiscal 2023 annual targets is reflected.
+Represents the 2024 annual performance period portion of the PSU award granted to the named executive officer for the three-year performance period covering fiscal 2023 through 2025, subject to cliff vesting on August 20, 2025, based on our achievement of specified revenue and non-GAAP EPS performance goals and absolute stock price CAGR that correspond to specific payout percentages ranging between 0% and 300% of the target number of stock units subject to the award.
+Under financial accounting rules, an award is not deemed granted and the grant date fair value for a PSU award is not determined until the fiscal year in which